top of page

 Multiple Cats?
 Each cat needs their own feeding station.
 Ideally, it would be out of sight from the other cat(s).
 Vertical space, around a corner, different rooms are all things to try.
 Separating cats for mealtimes helps to reduce stress and can drastically reduce tension in the home.
 It can even help weight loss since cats don't feel like they need to gobble up all the food when another cat is standing right next to them eating.

-Trying to replicate hunting 10 mice per day is challenging in homes, even if you're playing with your cat frequently throughout the day.
-Providing kibble or freeze dried raw food in food puzzles or hiding food is an easy way to give your cat a fun and productive activity.
-It's easy enrichment.
-We've been using food puzzles for years and this year I started to alternate with hiding food around our apartment, like a scavenger hunt.
+We've been using food puzzles for years.
+I also alternate with hiding food around our apartment, creating a scavenger hunt.
 I hide food in easy places such as windowsills but I also hide food behind doors, under my dresser and in the closet.
 I only use a small amount of food that I know they will find and eat the same day.
 My cats love using their nose to find food.
 It's been a really fun game and I always find new spots to hide the food.

-5. Shallow dishes are best
+Shallow dishes are best

 About the author: Jennifer Van de Kieft, CAFTP, FFCP, PNCC is located in Brooklyn, NY.
 She is certified in feline behavior and pet nutrition.
 She owns Cat Advocate, a feline behavior consulting company.
 She provides cat guardians with the strategies, tools and knowledge needed to address their cat's behavior issues.
 Jennifer provides virtual consultations throughout the United States.